New Bethel Baptist Church (Detroit): Notable funerals and weddings

 Aretha Franklin was also married to Glynn Turman there in April 1978 in a ceremony featuring singing by The Four Tops.

 Later years

 After Franklin's shooting in 1979, the church suffered from a power struggle for more than two years.
 In June 1982, Robert Smith Jr. became the new pastor.
 Smith remains as the church's pastor as of 2020.

 In 1987, Aretha Franklin recorded the album, One Lord, One Faith, One Baptism, at the church, releasing the album on the Arista label.
 The album was re-released in 2003 with previously unreleased songs.

+Beliefs

+The Church has a Baptist confession of faith and is a member of the National Baptist Convention, USA.